Skip to main content

 Warning

-You can choose either ordering for the variables at the start of a question like this.
-You can list the midges first and the frogs second, to get the system
+You can choose any ordering you like for the variables at the start of a question like this.
+For instance, you can list the midges first and the frogs second, to get the system

 v t = N m t f t O , A = N 1.3 0.50.10.7 O .